Rachmaninov: huge hands, hypnotherapy... and some of music's most breathtaking moments

 Did Rachmaninov visit Britain?

-His experiences in Britain reflect the split of his career into two parts.
-When Rachmaninov first came to London in 1899, it was to conduct his orchestral fantasy The Rock, with the additional lure of hearing him play the already wildly popular Prelude in C sharp minor, together with the Elégie from the same Op.
-3 set of pieces.
+Rachmaninov’s experiences in Britain highlight the two distinct phases of his career.
+When he first arrived in London in 1899, it was to conduct his orchestral fantasy The Rock and to perform his already wildly popular Prelude in C-sharp minor alongside the Élégie from the same Op.
+3 collection.

 Gradually, the Second and Third Concertos were introduced, either with Rachmaninov or other pianists playing them, and in 1910, when he performed the Second Concerto and conducted the Second Symphony at the Leeds Festival, the notices were as extensive as those for Vaughan Williams’s A Sea Symphony, also being premiered.